dbabbs/xyz-hls/index.md

                     extrude: function () { return feature.height > 20 || $zoom >= 16; }
 ```

-Quick checkpoint, let's open up the index.html file and take a quick peak at the application.
+Quick checkpoint: let's open up the index.html file and take a peak at the application.
 If all goes well, you should be seeing the following:

 ![checkpoint](img/2.png)

-## Adding Drinking Fountain Data to the map
+## Adding drinking fountain data to the map

+*Duration is 5 min*

 Now that the map is configured, let's add the drinking fountain data to it from the XYZ Space.